-Voltage gain of a small-signal amplifier could be hundreds.
-To avoid cutoffs on the output voltage, we'd like to have a small ac base voltage.

-One way to reduce distortion is by keeping the ac base voltage small.
+- Voltage gain of a small-signal amplifier could be hundreds.
+To avoid cutoffs on the output voltage, we'd like to have a small ac base voltage. - One way to reduce distortion is by keeping the ac base voltage small.
 When the signal is small, the changes in ac emitter current are almost directly proportional to the changes in ac base voltage.
-In other words, if the ac base voltage is a small enough sine wave, the ac emitter current will also be a small sine wave with no noticeable stretching or compression of half cycles.
-In our lab, the function generator can produce a peak-to-peak 2V input signal.
-I can reduce it 10 times by pushing down or pulling out the - 20dB button.
+In other words, if the ac base voltage is a small enough sine wave, the ac emitter current will also be a small sine wave with no noticeable stretching or compression of half cycles. - In our lab, the function generator can produce a peak-to-peak 2V input signal.
+I can reduce it 10 times by pushing down or pulling out the -20dB button.
+Use math to explain why -20dB is 10X smaller. - 2.
 200mV is still too much for our input signal.
 It will be nice to further reduce the signal another 20dB.
-One solution is to use a -20dB attenuator with 50 $\Omega$ impedance.
+One solution is to use a -20dB attenuator with 50 Ω impedance.
 I only have a couple of these attenuators.
-Another quick solution is to build a voltage divider with two resistors (not too big, less than 1k) so that $v{out} \approx \frac{1}{10} v{in}$ .
-Set your function generator output to around 200mVpp at anywhere from 5kHz to 20kHz, and you should be able to get a 20mV to 40mV output.
+Another quick solution is to build a voltage divider with two resistors (not too big, less than 1k) so that $v{out} \approx \frac{1}{10} v{in}$.
+Set your function generator output to around 200mV{pp} at anywhere from 5kHz to 20kHz, and you should be able to get a 20mV to 40mV output.
 Draw your schematic on the lab book and show your calculation.
-Connect your scope's yellow CH1 to $v{out}$ and cyan CH 2 to $v{in}$ .
+Connect your scope's yellow CH1 to v{out} and cyan CH 2 to v{in} .
 Do the waves make sense to you?
 Show your two signals to your TA/professor before you go to the next step.
-Take screenshots with measurements.
+Take a screen shot with measurements and tape it to your lab book.